Welcome to today's edition of the Rush 24-7 podcast.

 Despite her deficit with independence versus Sheen, Palin does lead Charlie Sheen 49-29 overall.

-Who, of course, doesn't know where he is, and certainly isn't running for president.
+Only the independents prefer Sheen, who, of course, doesn't know where he is and certainly isn't running for president.

-Public policy polling says that Charlie Sheen is this is ridiculous.
+Public policy polling says that Charlie Sheen is, this is ridiculous.

-Charlie Sheen, one of the most unpopular figures we have ever polled on.
+Charlie Sheen, one of the most unpopular figures we have ever polled on, 10% of Americans rate him favorably.

 Sheen's minus 57 spread ties what they found for John Edwards in North Carolina.